tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 2. **Regulated & Transparent Framework**: USDM is issued under the Bermuda Monetary Authority (BMA), which provides a layer of regulatory oversight not available in many other stablecoin ecosystems.
 This regulatory compliance can foster trust, particularly with institutional investors and corporate treasuries, as USDM is subject to periodic proof-of-reserve attestations, ensuring that reserves remain 1:1 backed.
 Cryptocurrencies have traditionally been held back due to a lack of regulatory clarity.
 USDM’s structured legal framework thus provides significant advantage in securing institutional adoption over competitors that operate in less-regulated jurisdictions.

-3. **Strong Focus on DeFi Integration**: Mountain Protocol, through its partnerships and the wUSDM token, has focused heavily on integrating USDM into DeFi ecosystems, which positions it as a strong player for yield farming, lending markets, and liquidity pools (LPs).
+3. **Strong Focus on DeFi Integration**: Mountain Protocol, through its partnerships and the wUSDM token, has focused heavily on integrating USDM into DeFi ecosystems, which positions it as a strong player for yield farming, lending markets and liquidity pools (LPs).
 The use of PSMs (Peg Stability Modules) for stablecoin swaps and integration into liquidity pools enhances its utility in decentralized finance.

 ### Challenges Facing USDM
 1. **Liquidity & Volume Constraints**: USDM’s current market adoption is limited compared to dominant stablecoins like USDC and USDT.
 While liquidity pools and yield farming are core use cases, USDM will need to scale its liquidity volume to compete in larger lending markets and swaps.
 Higher trading volumes are necessary to drive adoption on decentralized exchanges (DEXs).
 Additionally, since USDM, like USDC, is backed by U.S. Treasuries, it does not have any inherent liquidity advantages over USDC.